Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Introduction

 \subsection{Our Contribution}

-In this paper, we study a stochastic compartmental susceptible-infected (SI) epidemic process on a configuration model random graph with a given degree distribution over a finite time interval $\setTime{} \defeq [0,T],$ for some $ T>0$ (see Figure~\ref{fig:percolation}).
-In this setting, we split the population into two compartments, namely, $S$ and $I$, denoting the susceptible and infected individuals, respectively.
-In addition to the sizes of these two compartments, we consider counts of $SI$-edges (those connecting a susceptible and an infected individual) and $SS$-edges (those connecting two susceptible individuals).
-We describe the dynamical process in terms of these counts and present a functional central limit theorem (FCLT) for them as $n$ grows to infinity.
-To be precise, we show that these counts, when appropriately scaled, converge weakly to a continuous Gaussian vector martingale process in the space of real 3-dimensional vector-valued \cadlag\, functions on $\setTime{}$ endowed with the Skorohod topology.
-We assume certain technical requirements for this purpose.
-Formal details are provided in Theorem~2 in Section~3 which describes our FCLT result.
-The proof of Theorem~2 is preceded by the discussion of the related law of large numbers in Section~2 as well as some technical lemmas.
-In Section~4 we discuss applications of our FCLT in percolation theory (from a non-equilibrium statistical mechanics point of view), and in computer science in the context of spread of computer viruses.
-For illustration, we provide simulation results for some common degree distributions.
+In the current paper we study a stochastic compartmental susceptible-infected (SI) epidemic process on a configuration model random graph with a given degree distribution over a finite time interval $\setTime{0} \defeq [0,T],$ for some $ T>0$.
+In this setting, we segregate the population into two compartments, namely, $\mathrm{S}$ and $\mathrm{I}$, containing the susceptible and the infected individuals, respectively.
+In addition to the sizes of these two compartments, we keep track of the counts of $\mathrm{SI}$-edges (those connecting a susceptible and an infected individual) and $\mathrm{SS}$-edges (those connecting two susceptible individuals).
+We describe the dynamical process in terms of these counts and present a functional central limit theorem for them as $n$ grows to infinity.
+To be precise, let $ X_{\mathrm{SI},i} (t)$ and $X_{\mathrm{SS},i}(t)$ denote the numbers of infected and susceptible neighbours of a susceptible vertex~$i$ at time~$t$.
+Based on these local processes, define

+where $S(t)$ denotes the set of susceptible vertices at time $t$.
+We will denote the set of infected vertices at time $t$ by $I(t)$.
+While $X_{\mathrm{SI}}$ is the count of $\mathrm{SI}$-type edges, the process $X_{\mathrm{SS}}$ counts each $\mathrm{SS}$-type edge twice.
+Let denote the aggregated state vector of the system at time $t \ge 0$, where $X_{\mathrm{S}} (t) \defeq \cardinality{ S(t)}$ keeps track of the number of susceptible vertices.
+Also, let A functional law of large numbers for the SI process approximates the scaled counts $n^{-1} X$ by the solution to a system of Ordinary Differential Equations (ODEs).
+That is, $n^{-1} X \approx x$ for sufficiently large $n$, where $x$ is the solution to the FLLN limit ODE.
+In this paper, we prove an FCLT for the fluctuations of the scaled process $n^{-1} X$ around the FLLN limit $x$.
+Our main result (Theorem~2 in Section~\ref{clt}) asserts that, under appropriate technical assumptions, the fluctuation process $Y(t)\defeq \sqrt[]{n} \left( n^{-1} X(t) - x(t) \right)$ converges weakly to a Gaussian vector semimartingale in $D^{(3)}$, the space of real 3-dimensional vector-valued \cadlag functions on $\setTime{0}$ endowed with the Skorohod topology.

+The technical assumptions needed for the result to hold will be made precise later in Section~\ref{sec:LLN}.
+A precise statement of the FCLT result with additional discussion and further details is presented in Section~\ref{sec:FCLT}.